Positivism dispute: Elements of the dispute

 The dispute has its foundation in the value judgment dispute (Werturteilsstreit) in German sociology and economics around the question of whether or not the statements from various social sciences are normative and obligatory in politics, and whether or not their measures can be justified scientifically and be applied in political actions.
 Consequently, the positivism dispute is also called the Second Werturteilsstreit.

-The precursor of the debate about positivism can be traced back to Max Horkheimer's essay "Der neueste Angriff auf die Metaphysik" ("The Latest Attack on Metaphysics") published in 1937, that criticizes the logical positivism of the Vienna Circle.
-The prolonged criticism of positivism led to the formation of two camps: on one side we find critical rationalism advanced by Karl Popper and on the other side, there is the critical theory advanced in the Frankfurt School.
+The precursor of the debate about positivism can be traced back to Max Horkheimer's essay "Der neueste Angriff auf die Metaphysik" ("The Latest Attack on Metaphysics") published in 1937, that criticized the logical positivism of the Vienna Circle.
+The prolonged criticism of positivism led to the formation of two camps: on one side critical rationalism advanced by Karl Popper and on the other side, the critical theory advanced in the Frankfurt School.
 This view was strengthened by the fact that Popper's main work, Logic of Scientific Discovery, was published in the main book series of the Vienna Circle.
 Popper, however, considered himself an opponent of positivism, and his main work was a sharp attack on it.

 Both camps accept that sociology cannot avoid a value judgement that inevitably influences subsequent conclusions.
 In critical rationalism, the scientific approach should be maintained in sociology, and wherever the use of an induction method is not possible, it should be avoided.
 This leads to a sociology having a firm ground in observations and assured deductions that cannot be ignored in politics.
 For critical rationalism, sociology is best conceived as a set of empirical questions subject to scientific investigation.

 Frankfurt School critical theory, by contrast, denies that sociology can be severed from its metaphysical heritage; empirical questions are necessarily rooted in substantive philosophical issues.
 Drawing on concepts from Hegelian and Marxian traditions, critical theory conceives society as a concrete totality, a social environment, e.g., family, authorities, peers or mass media shape individual consciousness.
 According to the Frankfurt School, it is important to discover the society's fabric to allow individuals to overcome being cornered.
 Critical rationalism considers this goal to be impossible and any attempts (changing society based on possibly non-scientific deductions) to be dangerous.
 The Frankfurt School counters critical rationalism as being itself cornered, disallowing itself from asking scientific questions when some methods are just not available.
 Marx argues that "It is not the consciousness of men that determines their existence, but their social existence that determines their consciousness."
 The social existence impacts the mindset of scientists as well.
 Hypotheses generated by scientists (which would need to be falsified) spring from society's thinkable.
 While critical rationalism provides methods that are supposed to have an influence on society, the absence of a metaphysical critique of society makes the reforms advocated by Popper ineffective for noticeable changes.